abudaan/vega-multi-view/docs/index.md

 In the first tuple we test against the value of the `selectedCategory` signal which holds the datum that is coupled to the bar or dot as soon as we start dragging it.
 In this datum the `category` key gives us the name of the currently selected category.
 In the 2nd tuple we simply select category "A", and in the 3rd tuple category "B" is selected.

 In the first tuple we set the value of the currently selected category to the current value of the `amount` key of the `changeAmount` signal.
 In the 2nd and 3rd tuple we set the amount to a fraction of this value and we set a different color when this value surpasses a certain value.
-Note that these changes only occur in the view(s) that are subscribed to the "exportData" signal.
+Note that these changes only occur in the view(s) that are subscribed to the "exportData" signal and not in the view that publishes the signal.

 We can draw the following conclusion: a global or view specific configuration provides the logic and the signal of a spec provides the values that this logic acts upon.